PCI DSS Compliance

 Encryption, Hashing, and Tokenization

-According to this SecurityMetrics analysis of Payment Card Industry (PCI) Data Breaches in 2018, despite the fact that 12 documented PCI Data Security Standard (DSS) requirements were largely in place, external (50%), internal (33%) breaches still continued.
+According to this SecurityMetrics analysis of Payment Card Industry (PCI) Data Breaches, despite the fact that 12 documented PCI 2.0 Data Security Standard (DSS) requirements were largely in place, external (50%), internal (33%) breaches still continued.
+The trend is worsening as the definitions of the 3.x and 4.x standard widens to include more forms of PII.

-To help mitigate or even nullify the effects of data breaches, and help BFSI companies and other organizations managing credit card data comply with PCI DSS rules, the data discovery and masking functions in IRI Data Protector Suite products -- or the IRI Voracity platform -- find and protect primary account number (PAN), or credit card number values (along with other data at risk) in multiple data sources.
+To help mitigate or even nullify the effects of data breaches, and help BFSI companies and other organizations managing credit card data comply with PCI DSS requirements, the data discovery and masking functions in IRI Data Protector Suite products -- or the IRI Voracity platform -- find and protect primary account number (PAN), or credit card number values (plus other data at risk) in multiple data sources.

 Related Solutions